herrlax/ts-class-2-interface/README.md

-# TS Class 2 Interface
+# TS interface from class

-Generates an interface from selected Typescript class 🏄
+Generates an interface from a selected Typescript class 🏄

 ## [Unreleased]

 - This extension is still unreleased